MailCheck-co/mailcheck.site/src/routes/woodpecker-integration/index.md

 ### Step 6:

-Upon completion you have two methods to migrate the results of the validation:
+Upon completion, you have two methods to migrate the results of the validation:

-- **Manually** by downloading directly yo PC
+- **Manually** by downloading directly to yours PC

 ![choose a spreadsheet you require for the validation](./step-6.jpg?format=webp;jpg;png;avif&srcset&width=880)